 Accounts receivable include amounts due from customers for services performed or goods sold.
 The Company grants credit to customers in the ordinary course of business and generally does not require collateral.
-Most areas in which the Company operates provide for a mineral lien or mechanic's lien against the property on which the service is performed if the lien is filed within the statutorily specified time frame.
+Most areas in the continental United States in which the Company operates provide for a mineral lien or mechanic's lien against the property on which the service is performed if the lien is filed within the statutorily specified time frame.
 Customer balances are generally considered delinquent if unpaid by the 30th day following the invoice date and credit privileges may be revoked if balances remain unpaid.
+Interest on delinquent accounts receivable is recognized in other income when chargeable and collectability is reasonably assured.